apache/flink-web/_posts/2020-10-12-stateful-serverless-internals.md

 ## Stateful Serverless in the Cloud with FaaS and StateFun

-We'd like to wrap up this blog by re-emphasizing how the StateFun runtime is designed to work with cloud-native architectures, and provide with an overview of what your complete StateFun application deployment would look like using public cloud services.
+We'd like to wrap up this blog by re-emphasizing how the StateFun runtime works well with cloud-native architectures, and provide an overview of what your complete StateFun application deployment would look like using public cloud services.

 As you've already learnt in previous sections, invocation requests themselves are stateless, with all necessary information